kuriakariuki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 Write a script that sets the mode of the file hello to this:-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello mirror permissions chmod a+X * adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed.
+Regular files should not be changed. mkdir -m 751 Create a script that creates a directory called mydir with permissions 751 in the working directory.